This document describes various considerations to keep in mind as you're building an Iterable integration.

 Example use case: Radar identifies when a user, after making a "buy online, pick up in store" purchase, has entered the geo-tagged location of a physical retailer.
 Radar captures this information as a custom event and then passes it to Iterable in real time (along with all relevant information).
-This event kicks off an Iterable workflow that sends the user a series of messages, instructing them where and how to get their item.
+This event kicks off an Iterable journey that sends the user a series of messages, instructing them where and how to get their item.

 Adds or removes users to/from an existing list in Iterable.

 Example use case: In Iterable, a list is a group of users to whom you'd like to send messages, and subscribing/unsubscribing users to/from these lists can trigger other actions.
-For example, a dynamic report in Mixpanel might export users to a list in Iterable, causing a workflow to run for each.
+For example, a dynamic report in Mixpanel might export users to a list in Iterable, causing a journey to run for each.

 Bulk updates or creates users.
 Best for large updates that aren't time-sensitive.